 If you would like buy your own home, most people use a mortgage to allow them to borrow enough money.
 You will need to have a job with a regular income and you will need to arrange for a bank, building society or other mortgage lender to lend you the money, which you pay back every month with interest added.
 You will usually need to pay a deposit towards the value of the house too, usually around 10% of its value.

 House prices can be very different across Leeds depending on the area and the type of house.
 The amount you pay every month (repayments) can be different depending on UK interest rates at the time and the type of mortgage you have.
-Find out more from the Money Advice Service, a national website:
+Find out more from Money Helper, a national website:

 You can get an idea of house prices by visiting estate agents or websites such as: